LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/to-make-it-through-pain.md

 in the Grand Canyon

-and give some of this reflection,
+and give some of

+this reflection out,

 to walk across the edge,